Child Custody Attorneys Morris County, NJ

 Contact our Morristown Child Custody Agreement Attorneys Today

-At Jacobs Berger, our child custody agreement attorneys view our role in the child custody process as one of the architects providing our clients with potential blueprints for their future.
+At Jacobs Berger, our child custody agreement attorneys view their role in the child custody process as one where they give practical, goal-oriented advice designed to weigh options and plan for long-term sustainable success.
 We believe in offering alternative solutions to fit the individual needs of our clients including mediation and arbitration.
-Lean on our experience and knowledge of New Jersey family law to help you in reaching an amicable and mutually beneficial child custody agreement as we have done for clients in Morris County towns including Morristown, Madison, Denville, Randolph, Rockaway, Dover, East Hanover, Tewksbury, and all of Northern New Jersey.
+Lean on our experience and knowledge of New Jersey family law to help you reach an amicable and mutually beneficial child custody agreement as we have done for clients in Morris County towns including Morristown, Madison, Denville, Randolph, Rockaway, Dover, East Hanover, Tewksbury, and all of Northern New Jersey.

-Please contact us online or through our Morristown offices by calling (973) 718-7705 today for a comprehensive and confidential consultation with a member of our qualified legal staff regarding your questions and concerns when it comes to child custody.
+Please contact us online or through our Morristown offices by calling (973) 718-7705 today for a comprehensive and confidential Strategic Planning Session with a member of our qualified legal staff regarding your questions and concerns when it comes to child custody.